-** INDICATES AN ENCORE ATLANTA SPRING/SUMMER SEASON TOP PICK.
+** INDICATES AN ENCORE ATLANTA SPRING/SUMMER TOP PICK.

 Opening this week

 The 2012 Disney musical tells the real-life story of New York City’s Newsboy Strike of 1899, when publishing titans Joseph Pulitzer and William Randolph Hearst tried to take advantage of the newsboys to increase profits.
 The newsboys’ response: Strike!!

 Aurora Theatre uses a cast of 31 to tell the story, set at the turn of the 19th century.
 Newsies, a Disney musical, features a Tony Award-winning score by Jack Feldman and Alan Menken (Aladdin, Beauty and the Beast, The Little Mermaid).
 Justin Anderson directs, with musical direction by Ann-Carol Pence and choreography by Ricardo Aponte.